List of proposed space telescopes: Additional examples and non-space telescopes

-For launch in the 2030s, NASA is evaluating four possible designs: the Origins Space Telescope, Lynx X-ray Surveyor, Habitable Exoplanet Imaging Mission (HabEx), and Large UV Optical Infrared Surveyor (LUVOIR).
+For launch in the 2030s, NASA is evaluating four possible designs: the Origins Space Telescope, Lynx X-ray Observatory, Habitable Exoplanets Observatory (HabEx), and Large UV Optical Infrared Surveyor (LUVOIR).

 Balloon-borne telescopes have been in use since the 1950s.
 A 20–30 meter balloon telescope has been suggested.
 The balloon would be transparent on one side, and have a circular reflecting mirror on the other side.
 There are two main designs using this principle.